hyperjumptech/hypertrace-android-sdk/README.md

 **Param**: `before`, timestamp in millis.
 **Return**: Unit / void.

+### Compatibility with Hypertrace iOS SDK

+For compatibility with [Hypertrace iOS SDK](https://github.com/hyperjump/hypertrace-ios-sdk), `bleServiceUuid` and `bleCharacteristicUuid` must be identical to their corresponding iOS configuration.

 ### Debugging

 Hypertrace SDK provides the following classes for debugging purposes: